hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Cloud Code API/Spark.md

 The request is sent as the current player, if there is no current player the method will fail.

+<b>Cloud code attached to the request/response will not be executed.</b> Use the SparkRequests API if cloud code execution is required.

 returns - The response as would be returned to the client

 <b>example</b>